ip-gpu/KomodoOcean/README.md

 ### Notes for MacOS users ###

-Unfortunatelly current version of Komodo-Qt wallet under MacOS don't have a Mac Dock Icon, so, launched app will looks like app launched from terminal.
-This behaviour possible will fix in future, for now it's not a primary task.
+~~Unfortunatelly current version of Komodo-Qt wallet under MacOS don't have a Mac Dock Icon, so, launched app will looks like app launched from terminal.
+This behaviour possible will fix in future, for now it's not a primary task.~~

+Mac Dock icon is fixed now.

 Build instructions above was successfully tested on latest macOS Mojave 10.14.2 (18C54) installed from scratch.